harilvfs/chadnvim/README.md

 <p align="center"> <strong>Neovim Configuration:</strong>  </p>

-<p align="center"> <strong>This repository contains my customized Neovim setup, built on top of NvChad with my personal tweaks and optimizations.
+<p align="center"> <strong>My Neovim setup, based on NvChad but with my own tweaks and optimizations.</strong>  </p>
-:</strong>  </p>

 ## Features

-- **NvChad Base**: A modern, fast Neovim configuration that leverages the power of Lua.
+- **NvChad Base**: A modern, fast Neovim setup using Lua for a smooth experience.
-- **Personal Tweaks**: Custom keybindings, plugins, and UI enhancements tailored to my workflow.
+- **Custom Tweaks**: Personalized keybindings, plugins, and UI changes to match my workflow.
-- **Optimized for Performance**: Minimalistic setup with a focus on speed and efficiency.
+- **Performance-Driven**: A minimalist setup that keeps things speedy and efficient.

 ## Installation